GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0014_add-datasets-metadata-to-node-beacon.md

 ```bash
 curl 'https://<yourBeaconDomain>/api/datasets/<id>'
 ```
-- If the dataset appears and you wish it to declare either if it is test mode, synthetic or deprecated, proceed to ⏩[Step 5](#85-make-additional-statements-for-your-dataset).
+- If the dataset appears and you wish to declare either if it is test mode, synthetic or deprecated, proceed to ⏩[Step 5](#85-make-additional-statements-for-your-dataset).
-- If the dataset appears, and you don’t wish to make additional declarations for your dataset, proceed to ⏩[Step 6](#86-validate-your-new-datasets-metadata-record-with-verifier-log-and-report-completion).
+- If the dataset appears, but you don’t wish to make additional declarations for your dataset, proceed to ⏩[Step 6](#86-validate-your-new-datasets-metadata-record-with-verifier-log-and-report-completion).
 - If the dataset is not found, record the response obtained from the used commands, adding all the information about the actions performed and the intended goal of performing them and report to the GDI Virtual Helpdesk so that requester communication continues through the VHD workflow.

 #### 8.5.
 Make additional statements for your dataset